vanderlin/LaravelTutorial/readme.md

 `composer update --dev`

 >  **Note**:
-You may get this warning `Fatal error: Allowed memory… `You can  fix this in [MAMP Pro](http://www.mamp.info/en/mamp-pro/) by editing the
+You may get this warning `Fatal error: Allowed memory… `You can  fix this in [MAMP Pro](http://www.mamp.info/en/mamp-pro/) by editing the `php.ini`
-`php.ini` file
-file -> Edit Template -> php -> php 5.5.3 ini
+File -> Edit Template -> php -> php 5.5.3 ini
-line 233 change memory_limit to memory_limit = -1
+line 233 change memory_limit to `memory_limit = -1`

 ### Service Provider
 You need to add the service provider.
-Open up `app/config/app.php - line 97`.
+Open up `app/config/app.php` on line 97.
 Add the line: `’Way\Generators\GeneratorsServiceProvider’`

 Now in terminal type `php artisan` and you will see a bunch of helper commands to build your app.